ayaannshaikhh/sin-verify/README.md

 # SIN Verification

 A Java application that verifies Canadian Social Insurance Numbers (SIN) using the Luhn algorithm.
-This project was created as an assignment for the ICS4UA (AP Computer Science) course and is built using Eclipse.

 ## Features